 - Medication responsibilities: A certain amount of memory loss is common with aging, so many seniors can benefit from medication reminders.
 For seniors with Alzheimer’s disease or dementia, this assistance is particularly essential.

 Older adults and their loved ones will probably find that, as they age, the need for assistance in many areas of daily living will increase.
 At Hired Hands Homecare, we provide personal care services like bathing and grooming as well as housework and errands for every client who requests them.
-Contact us today at (866) 940-4343 for more information about our home care services in Sonoma and surrounding areas.
+Contact us today at (866) 940-4343 for more information about our top-rated elder care in Marin and surrounding areas.